Yuricst/HighFidelityEphemerisModel.jl/docs/src/tutorials/perturbations.md

 ## Spherical harmonics

 Use the `NbodySH` equations of motion when the gravity field of the central body is not spherical.
-Provide a gravity model file, the maximum degree `nmax`, and the planet-centered planet-fixed (PC[...]
+Provide a gravity model file, the maximum degree `nmax`, and the planet-centered planet-fixed (PCPF) frame name.

 ```julia
 naif_ids = ["301", "399", "10"]